 The College's economic condition is closely tied to that of the State of Florida.
-Because of limited economic growth, the COVID-19 pandemic, and increased demand for State resources, a decrease in State funding is anticipated in the 2020-21 fiscal year.
+Because of limited economic growth and increased demand for State resources, only a modest increase in State funding is anticipated in the 2021-22 fiscal year.